 Uploading to a bucket in chunks

-If the file you are attempting to upload is too large, it must be uploaded in “chunks”.
+If the file you are attempting to upload is too large (over 5GB), it must be uploaded in “chunks”.
 You can use a client that supports multi-part uploads, or use the boto script below.

 This script requires the “FileChunkIO” library.
 If you wish to use this on a DreamHost server, you will first need to reference the Python documentation setting up a virtualenv, activating it and then running the following commands: